Bayesian regression with spatio-temporal varying coefficients: A novel space-time process

 The correlation expression in Proposition \ref{prop:marcor1} has a nice interpretation, the first term in the numerator is a function of the common parameters $c_{k,r}$ that appear in the definition of both $\beta_{i,t}$ and $\beta_{j,s}$ and the second is a function of all dependence parameters in each $\beta_{i,t}$ and $\beta_{j,s}$.
-In other words, two locations that share the same neighbours will have a higher correlation, even though they are not direct neighbours.
-Additionally, a larger value of $c_{i,t}$ for location $(i,t)$ will make the correlation larger for all pairs of locations that share the same latent $\gamma_{i,t}$, therefore $c_{i,t}$ can also be seen a measure of the importance of location $(i,t)$ in the whole network.
+In other words, two locations that share the same neighbours will have a higher correlation, even though they are not direct neighbours, and two locations that do not share any neighbour will still be correlated.
+Additionally, a larger value of $c_{i,t}$ for location $(i,t)$ will make the correlation larger for all pairs of locations that share the same parameter $c_{i,t}$, therefore $c_{i,t}$ can also be seen as a measure of the importance of location $(i,t)$ in the whole network.